-Your traffic-to-lead conversion rate should increase over time, as you continue iterating and improving your web strategy.
-So if you're seeing a stagnating conversion rate, try these tips above.
+Your traffic-to-lead conversion rate should increase over time as you continue iterating and improving your web strategy.
+So if you are seeing a stagnating conversion rate, try these tips above.
 A thorough audit should identify obstacles that hurt your lead conversion rate.

 Evaluate and benchmark the performance of your website for important search terms.
 For on-page SEO, your website content should revolve around a keyword strategy that's relevant to your buyers.
 And each page must contain a keyword target within its:

 Next, you should audit off-page SEO: That is, how many backlinks your site is receiving.
 This will tell you how much search authority your site has.
-If you're not seeing much referral traffic, you should prioritize a link building strategy.
-Both on-page and off-page SEO are critical to rank highly, above your competitors.
+If you're not seeing much referral traffic, you should prioritize a link-building strategy.
+Both on-page and off-page SEO are critical to ranking high above your competitors.